ten7/handbook.ten7.com/_pages/02_whoweare.md

 * “The TEN7 team is open, and we want to hear what you have to say.”

-## Our Company and Product Names
+## Our Company

 We're all brand ambassadors for TEN7.
-You can find our brand guidelines at https://t7.io/brandguidelines but since you might be writing about our company, please note a few things.
+You can always find our brand guidelines at [https://t7.io/brandguidelines](https://t7.io/brandguidelines).
+Since you might be writing about our company, please note a few things.

 ### Writing Our Company Name